 Struggles 1 – In search of his remote, he asks a heap of people where he can find it and they unanimously say God will help you find it.
 Just ask God.

 His solution – In order to know who is this God that people are saying, he ended up trying all religions— Hindu, Muslim, Jain, Sikh, and Christian.
-He finds more confusions than answers.
+He finds more confusion than answers.

 “You will never understand my feeling as a mother because you’re not a mother”

-You often see this phrase and as we all know, eventhough this is not logical, there are people who can sway by it.
-They thought a first-hand experience was the solely indicator and it’s all ‘black and white’.
+You often see this phrase and as we all know, even though this is not logical, there are people who can be persuaded by it.
+They thought a first-hand experience was the sole indicator and it’s all ‘black and white’.

-Trying all the religions in India by first-hand experience gives him in a good position where he can answer their questions and vice versa.
+Trying all the religions in India by the first-hand experience gives him a good position where he can answer their questions and vice versa.
 Because of his ability to question organized religions with no qualms, he became popular.
-He continued questioning organized religions such as why they getting money from poor people, while their holiness are getting wealthy.
-Pointing out hypocrisy that still prevalent until today.
-As we all know, it was really difficult to sway a significant number of people when it comes to their beliefs.
+He continued questioning organized religions such as why they getting money from poor people, while their holiness is getting wealthy.
+Pointing out the hypocrisy that still prevalent today.
+As we all know, it was really difficult to persuade a significant number of people when it comes to their beliefs.
 It’s like telling them that you believe in something you’ve been believing all your life was a lie.

-It’s such a petty that humans need a non-earth entity to believe with ourselves and help one another.
+It’s such petty that humans need a non-earth entity to believe in themselves and help one another.
 Giving us hope that we should’ve known better.

 Tipsy is no ordinary species.
 He’s asking the right questions that need to be asked.
-He can easily catch up because he can saved files instantly like a computer.
+He can easily catch up because he can save files instantly like a computer.
 Scenes are so smooth and able to deliver the answers to whatever questions he had.
-An on point conversation between characters.
-Scripts were eloquently written, well executed by the actors, and it never gets too preachy.
+An on-point conversation between characters.
+Scripts were eloquently written, well-executed by the actors, and it never gets too preachy.
 And as par for the course, If it’s from Hirani’s, you’ll always definitely enjoy the songs and dances.
-I’m awed on how this film made a heavy controversial topic so light – a delicious toppings of humour – the dancing cars, the condom joke, the blood stone, and more.
+I’m awed by how this film made a heavily controversial topic so light – delicious toppings of humour – the dancing cars, the condom joke, the blood stone, and more.
 See all the fun and watch it.